DOS Days

 Ferrari Formula One (Electronic Arts, 1989)

 Ferrari Formula One is a racing simulation with a decent amount of gameplay.
-Not only do you get to practice, qualify and race the full 1986 season of 16 tracks, but the game also involves you in setting and testing your car's aerodynamics and engine.
+Not only do you get to practice, qualify and race the full 1986 season of 16 tracks, but the game also involves you in the setting up and testing of your car's aerodynamics and engine.
 This takes place back at the Ferrari headquarters and test track at Fiorano, Italy.
 The various stages of preparing your car for each main race are time-constrained, just like in real life.
 For example, it may take 45 minutes to replace your car's engine if you blow it during practice, and if there is insufficient game time remaining before the race starts, it won't allow you to fit it.
 This adds a further dimension to the game which is great!

 For each race there are two practice sessions followed by two qualifying sessions and in each of these you can adjust your car's settings.
 If you're not sure what a good car setup is, the game has a built-in crew chief called Mauro, who you can call up to see his recommendations.
 The four pre-race sessions are followed by the race itself.
 As you would expect, your starting position in the race is determined by your best lap time during the two qualifiers.

-Ferrari Formula One is probably the first true Formula One racing simulation, rather than the more arcade-like Grand Prix Circuit.
+Ferrari Formula One is probably the first true Formula One racing simulation, much more than the arcade-like Grand Prix Circuit.
 The game is difficult to master but this is by design - as Rich Hilleman, Associate Producer at Electronic Arts said back in 1988, it is a grand prix simulation as opposed to a racing game.
 Does this make it a better game?
-That depends on what you're looking for - this added complexity and steeper learning curve might make it less 'fun' for some, but if you want a more immersive Grand Prix racing experience, Ferrari Formula One checked the boxes better than anything that came before it.
+That depends on what you're looking for - the added complexity and steeper learning curve might make it less 'fun' for some, but if you want a more immersive Grand Prix racing experience, Ferrari Formula One checked the boxes better than anything that came before it.

-What a shame such a well-rounded game is let down by two key things: the weird design choice of having a moving cockpit when you corner and terrible sound.
+What a shame such a well-rounded game is let down by two key things: the weird design choice of having a moving cockpit when you corner, and terrible sound.
 These alone make Ferrari Formula One a painful experience to play, enough to mark it down.

 Graphics: With its maximum graphics option of 320 x 200 EGA, it's somewhat marred by the 16 colours though the ones EA chose from the available palette have been done to good effect.
-The game selection screens are just beatiful.
+The game selection screens are just beautiful.
 Electronic Arts used the idea of walking around a paddock to choose what you wanted to do, rather than offering up a simple menu.
 This excellent concept had been carried forward from their earlier titles such as Skate or Die and Budokan: The Martial Spirit, and really adds to the immersion of the game.
 The car setup screens are also very detailed and professional-looking.
-In-race, the scenery is as you would expect - certainly reflective of a grand prix track, with spectator stands, advertising billboards, hills and mountains in the distance - all rather pretty.6/10
+In-race, the scenery is as you would expect - certainly reflective of a grand prix track, with spectator stands, advertising billboards, hills and mountains in the distance - all rather pretty.
+6/10

 Sound: Like other 1989 titles here, the game is let down by poor sound support on the DOS version, only using the PC speaker.
 Even if done well, a single channel of sound in a game with a screaming F1 car is never going to be a good thing, though Grand Prix Circuit from a year earlier managed it so much better than this.
 With engine sounds on, driving is nothing short of jarring and will have you reaching for the sound option pretty quickly to switch it off.
 1/10